 The first step for any new pipe smoker is to buy a pipe.
-Choosing what pipe is best for you can seem daunting, but it doesn’t have to be.
-Follow these Four steps and choose the first pipes in your collection with ease.
+Choosing what smoking pipe is best for you can seem daunting, but it doesn’t have to be.
+Follow these four steps and choose the first pipes in your collection with ease.

-The first choice you will make is what material your pipe is constructed from.
+The first choice you will make is what material will be used to construct your pipe.

 Briar is the most popular material used for crafting tobacco pipes.
 Most of the pipes you see in your local retailer or online are made from this unique wood.
 Briar comes from the roots of the Erica Arborea tree, primarily growing near the Mediterranean Sea.
-Due to it’s saltwater-tolerant growing conditions, briar is extremely durable, heat resistant and breathable.
+Due to its saltwater-tolerant growing conditions, briar is exceptionally durable, heat resistant, and breathable.
 Briar is porous on a microscopic level, which allows it to absorb the heat and oil produced by burning tobacco.

 Corncob, often shortened to cob, is the most affordable material.
 Corn cob pipes are made by drying out a cob of corn, drilling out the center, and attaching a stem.
 Smokers love cob pipes because they are inexpensive, easy to maintain, and culturally nostalgic.

 Meerschaum is a material found in Turkey near the Black Sea.
 Authentic meerschaum is significantly more expensive than corn cob or briar.
 This is because meerschaum is a material that is easily carved.
-Most of the time meerschaum pipes have an intricate design, which puts them in the premium price category.
+Most of the time, meerschaum pipes have an intricate design, which puts them in the premium price category.
 Despite their expense, Meerschaum pipes are highly sought after.
-Pipes made from meerschaum smoke smooth and cool.
+Tobacco pipes made from meerschaum smoke smooth and cool.
 They also tend to be lightweight.
 You can get a deep dive into meerschaum here.

 Once you’ve chosen the material, it is time to decide what shape will work best for you.

 There are many different ways to decide what shape to buy.
-Some smokers only want fat pipes, others only want skinny.
+Some smokers only want fat pipes while others only want skinny.
 Some enjoy long stemmed pipes, but others prefer the stem to be as short as possible.